Pedagogical Approaches

 This type of pedagogy immediately brings to mind schooling as we know it, with a teacher in front of a class teaching the subject and rows of seated students listening to the instructions and concepts.
 But in a homeschooling context, traditional schooling refers more to the curriculum that is used.

-Why take would one take their children out of school only to adopt a similar approach?
+Why would one take their children out of school only to adopt a similar approach?
 There are many reasons for withdrawing from school or for making the decision not to send your children to school.
 Being able to continue or even to start homeschooling in the traditional way provides a sense of security for some parents.

 In some cases, this is the only form of teaching we know well and many want to use it because it’s what they have experienced themselves.
 Also, if your child has already been in the school system, they may be expecting the same approach and it may help them feel more secure.